Table of Contents Show

 Our list wouldn’t be complete without including the Airstream Basecamp.
 You might have already seen these sleek campers cruising down the highway; they are eye-catching!

-The Basecamp offers four different floorplans ranging from 16 feet to 20 feet.
+The Basecamp offers two different floorplans ranging from 16 feet to 20 feet.
 They all come with a bathroom, kitchen, and a lounge area that converts to a sleeping area.
 If Airstreams have always caught your eye but were too big for your needs, you’ll love the Basecamp.

 9. Winnebago Micro Minnie